When to prescribe spectacles for myopia control

 Is the bifocal a better option than a PAL?
 Perhaps, as the research results indicate - check out this useful review of bifocal lens control of myopia control in children, which is open access.
 It's important, though, to understand why the BI prism was added.
 The +1.50 Add with 3 BI R&L ensured that there was no change to either lag or phoria once wearing the bifocal, essentially making the treatment mechanism about the large area of differential focus provided by the add section of the lens rather than the effect on binocular vision.12 The base-in prism ensured the exophoric children didn't get more exophoric with the add.
 However you may want to change phoria and lag with a near add in a child with esophoria and accommodative lag.

-If you’d like to read more on binocular vision, you can start with Four reasons why binocular vision matters in myopia management, and then head to our Expand my Clinical Skills portal of the website for loads more resources to upskill in BV.
+If you'd like to read more on binocular vision, you can start with Four reasons why binocular vision matters in myopia management, and there are numerous further articles on the website to help you upskill in BV.
 We also have our popular Binocular Vision Fundamentals online course available to help you take the next steps in understanding and applying BV in practice.
 This course is useful for management of myopic and non-myopic patients, and in fact any of your patients who have two functioning eyes (which is hopefully most of them)!

 Myopia control specific spectacle designs